GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/pathfinding-behavior/reference.md

 **Cost**
 Change the cost of going through the object.

-**Should object be impassable?**
+**Should object be impassable**
-Decide if the object is an impassable obstacle
+Decide if the object is an impassable obstacle.

 ### Behavior conditions

 **Cost**
 Compare the cost of going through the object

-**Is object impassable?**
+**Impassable obstacle**
-Check if the obstacle is impassable
+Check if the obstacle is impassable.

 ### Behavior expressions